Jupiter Domestic Violence Attorney

 - False Imprisonment

 In addition, any criminal offense resulting in physical injury or death can result in a domestic violence charge when it occurs between household or family members.
 When it comes to a domestic violence charge, a guilty plea will keep your offense on your record for life.
-A person who commits an act of domestic violence battery or another related crime of violence as described in Section §741.28 is ineligible to have his or her record expunged or sealed, which is why the sooner you get a dedicated defense attorney like Brian Gabriel of The Law Office of Gabriel & Gabriel involved in your defense, the better the outcome of your case can be.
+A person who commits an act of domestic violence battery or another related crime of violence as described in Section §741.28 is ineligible to have his or her record expunged or sealed, which is why the sooner you get a dedicated domestic violence defense attorney like Brian Gabriel of The Law Office of Gabriel & Gabriel involved in your defense, the better the outcome of your case can be.

 Injunctions for Protection Against Domestic Violence